-Wodicka to lead Bedford County Bedford County has hired Reid Wodicka as its new county administrator effective August 1.
+Wodicka to lead Bedford County

+Bedford County has hired Reid Wodicka as its new county administrator effective August 1.
 Wodicka was previously town manager of the town of Woodstock.
 Prior to that he served as manager of the town of Elkton.

-Round Hill treasurer retires after three decades Round Hill Treasurer Betty Wolford will retire June 30 after more than 30 years of service to the town.
+Round Hill treasurer retires after three decades

+Round Hill Treasurer Betty Wolford will retire June 30 after more than 30 years of service to the town.
 Wolford first worked for the town in 1978, recruited by husband John Wolford, who was first elected mayor in 1977, to help provide coverage while the town treasurer was away on vacations.
 Gradually, Wolford's role extended to longer stints until, in 1981, she was hired as fulltime treasurer.
 She continued to work for the town after her husband retired as mayor.
 In 2000, Wolford left Round Hill to take up the treasurer's position in Middleburg.
 Four years later, however, she returned to Round Hill as treasurer, and served in the position to this day.

-Manassas EMS officer receives top honor Valerie Kusterbeck, a firefighter/ medic for the city of Manassas, has been honored with the award for Outstanding for more than seven years.
-She is a mentor and field training officer for the department.
+Manassas EMS officer receives top honor

+Valerie Kusterbeck, a firefighter/ medic for the city of Manassas, has been honored with the award for Outstanding and field training officer for the department.
 Northern Virginia EMS awards recipients and honorees from Virginia's 10 other regional EMS councils will be considered for the Governor's EMS awards, which will be announced in November.
-Pre-hospital Provider by the Northern Virginia Emergency Medical Services Council.